ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 client to behave as if its transparency log was deployed in Contact Monitoring mode.
 As such, it would start retaining state about previously looked-up labels and regularly engaging in out-of-band communication.
-Enabling this higher-security mode allows users to double-check that the third-party is not colluding with the transparency log to serve malicious data.
+Enabling this higher-security mode allows users to double-check that the third party is not colluding with the transparency log.

 ## Contact Monitoring

 With the Contact Monitoring deployment mode, the monitoring burden is split between both the owner of a label and those that look up the label.
 Stated as simply as possible, the monitoring obligations of each party are:

-1. The label owner, on a regular basis, searches for the most recent version of the label in the log.
-They verify that the label has not changed unexpectedly.
+1. On a regular basis, the label owner searches for the most recent version of their label and verifies that it has not changed unexpectedly.
-2. The users that looked up a label, at some point in the future, verify that the label-value pair they observed is still properly represented in the tree such that other users would find it if they searched for it.
+2. When a user that looked up a label sees that it was inserted very recently, they check back later to see that the label-version pair they observed was not removed before it could be detected by the label owner.

-This guarantees that if a malicious label-value pair is added to the log, then either it is detected by the label owner, or if it is removed/obscured from the log before the label owner can detect it, then any users that observed it will detect its removal.
+This guarantees that if a malicious value for a label is added to the log, then either it is detected by the label owner, or if it is removed/obscured from the log before the label owner can detect it, then any users that observed it will detect its removal.